foliovision/fv-wordpress-flowplayer/readme.txt

 WordPress's most reliable, easy to use and feature-rich video player.
 Supports responsive design, HTML5, playlists, ads, stats, Vimeo and YouTube.

 == Description ==

+This is a beta version of FV Player 8.
+If you are a long time FV Player user we recommend you to keep using FV Player 7 for now: https://wordpress.org/plugins/fv-wordpress-flowplayer/

 FV Player is a free, easy-to-use, and complete solution for embedding MP4 or HLS videos into your posts or pages.
 With MP4 videos, FV Player offers 98% coverage even on mobile devices.